 It’s easy to practice mindfulness with my grand puppy O

 My mindfulness practice has helped me be a more compassionate grandma to O. There’s no way to be in the past or future when you have a puppy in the house.
 It’s all about the now.
-When I mean now I mean it’s all about mindful moments.
+When I say now I mean it’s all about mindful moments.
 Mindful moments include pee or poo, eats and treats, play and more play (or play and bite everything), and nap and nite nite.
 Each one requires focus on the task at hand.

 “Good potty” is part of my everyday vocabulary.

 That’s what A and I say whenever O goes pee or poo outdoors and it follows with a treat from the treat bag that hangs on O’s leash.
 O has shown us that he prefers outdoor grass, refuses indoor pads and if we don’t pay attention to him when he wants it, without haste he will make the carpet or floor his target of choice.

 It’s no easy feat getting a puppy into a harness.
 O wiggles so much that by the time I get one leg inside, the other one is out.
 Thankfully I’ve perfected my prep skills without a bite.
 As for my poo scooping skills, they’re improving as well.
 These days I’m at the ready with bags unfolded before the first drop falls.

 I’ve learned that a puppy goes potty every one to two hours.
 I’ll let you do the math to see why these mindful moments make up such a huge part of the day.